-- Program Manager: Must possess at least a bachelor's degree in a Human Service or related field, or a four (4) year degree in any other field with at least two (2) years' experience as a direct service professional in a juvenile serving agency.
-It is the responsibility of the Program Manager to: - Ensure the program meets all appropriate standards and licensing requirements; - b.
+- a.
+Ensure the program meets all appropriate standards and licensing requirements; - b.
 Ensure case oversight and supervision is provided to full-time staff, part-time staff, volunteers, interns, and contractor(s); - c.
 Maintain sufficient information to allow for the determination of program effectiveness; - d.
 Cooperate with DPS Area Consultant, or designee, and JCPC during monitoring and evaluation activities; and - e.
 Complete all reporting requirements as established by DPS. - 2.
 Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 3.
-Volunteer Program Staff: All volunteers providing direct services to the JCPC-funded program must have at least one (1) year of experience working with atrisk youth.
+Volunteer Program Staff: All volunteers providing direct services to the JCPC-funded program must have at least one (1) year of experience working with at-risk youth.
 Programs may use professional or community volunteers to assist or augment services provided by paid staff.
 The program shall: - a.
 Develop a job description for all volunteer positions; - b.
-Ensure the Program Volunteer Application Template (Form JCPC/EA 001) is on file for each volunteer [Three (3) references must be provided, contacted, and documented on the completed form]; - Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; and - d.
-Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4)
+Ensure the Program Volunteer Application Template (Form JCPC/EA 001) is on file for each volunteer [Three (3) references must be provided, contacted, and documented on the completed form]; - c.
+Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; and

-and additionally, when providing transportation of juveniles, to have on file documentation of a:
+- d.
+Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.

-- i.
 Valid driver's license (a copy must be annually updated and on file); and - ii.
 Driving record check

-NOTE: Judges, Attorneys, Clerks of Court, Magistrates and certified Law Enforcement that volunteer for DPS JCPC-funded Teen Court programs are exempt from completing a volunteer application and the criminal background check requirement.
+Note: Judges, Attorneys, Clerks of Court, Magistrates and certified Law Enforcement that volunteer for DPS JCPC-funded Teen Court programs are exempt from completing a volunteer application and the criminal background check requirement.

 - A. Programs shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
+At a minimum, the plan shall include the following: - 1.
+Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
 Written documentation of the program orientation and policy training must be available to the JCPC and/or DPS upon request. - 2.
 Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
 Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
 Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided. - 5.
 All staff and volunteers of the program or worksite recipient agency who directly supervise juveniles assigned to the program must: - a.
 Be oriented to the goals, objectives, and philosophy of the program and of community service work (by program staff); and - b.
 Be appropriately trained (by the recipient agency) in the necessary skills for each particular work activity. - B. Adult volunteers must complete in-service training annually as deemed appropriate and necessary for the position and as job task dictates in areas related to juvenile delinquency, at-risk youth, and family issues. - C. Youth volunteers in the role as prosecutors and defense attorneys must complete a minimum of four (4) hours of training that is directly related to these roles.